mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 db.trips.createIndex({ "start station id": 1,"birth year": 1 })
 ```

-To make a second query more efficient, we need to use a *Compound index*, which is an *index* on multiple fields.
+To make the second query more efficient, we need to use a *Compound index*, which is an *index* on multiple fields.
+This *index* will first order documents by the *start station id* value, then by the *birth year* value.
+It co-exist with the previous *index* in the same *trips* collection, but this *index* is much better suited for our second query.
+It helps us immediately locate all *start stations* with *id 476*, and thanks to our *index*, the documents there are already sorted by *birth year*.